Bhart97/CDE-project/module/part b/README.md

 - Basic VIM commands: press ```insert``` to make changes, ```:w``` to write, ```:q``` to exit.
 - If you cannot ping successfully to all hosts due to authentication issues, then manually SSH into each EC2 instance from within the control node.
 - If an error occurs when running the command ```ansible-playbook```, try fixing any indentations and white spaces.
-- If you happen to stop your EC2 instance that is using a public IP address, then it will be changed when restarted.
+- If you happen to stop your EC2 instance that is using a public IP address, then it will be changed when restarted which may affect your inventory.

 **3. Load Balancer**